 All parts of your submission, including your letter of recommendation, must be received by the deadline to be considered.

-Submit one copy of all materials via email attachment to Ben Reder or in person to 250 University Hall by
+Letters of recommendation may be submitted separately (if preferred) via email attachment to Ben Reder or in person to 250 University Hall by

 Completed AGGRS Application